javierortizmi/personal-portfolio/README.md

 ## Overview

 Project based in [ByteGrad](https://github.com/ByteGrad) portfolio-website.
 I wanted to create a nice-looking animated portfolio that shows the most important information about me and skills.
+Also, I wanted to implement an internationalization functionality.
+Using different json files, Spanish and English dictionaries are provided to the user.

 This website was built with React & Next.js (App Router & Server Actions), Typescript, Tailwind CSS, Framer Motion, React Email & Resend, Vercel hosting.